 #2: Cost savings from day one

-Cloud-based routers with zero-touch deployment will drastically reduce setup times and costs in four simple steps:
+Cloud-managed wireless routers with zero-touch deployment will drastically reduce setup times and costs in four simple steps:

 - Router manufacturers register each router to the cloud with the correct licensing and policies prior to shipping.

 - Customers define the router or group configurations while waiting for the product to arrive.

 - The product arrives and is SIM-equipped.

 - The router is powered on and connected to the network, which triggers the automatic download of the customer’s software and pre-defined configurations.

 Especially when coupled with zero-touch deployment, cloud-based router management systems allow customers to add routers throughout their network without restriction.
 Additionally, extensibility enables customers to integrate disparate systems, enhance functionality, and run third-party edge applications to reduce hardware requirements in remote locations.

 Cloud-managed routers are backed by real-time defense provisions, enabling IT teams to monitor and block malware, ransomware, and other malicious activity from bad actors.
 Integrated security solutions through remote IT management software also include:

 - Secure, encrypted site-to-site connectivity